autorope/donkeycar/docs/guide/install_software.md

 > The 1 and 0 for the parts arguments should match whichever channel you used to plug your servo/ESC leads in to your 9685 board.
 Usually this ranges from 0-15 and it numbered on the board.

-### Update Donkeycar python code and install
+### Update Donkeycar Python code and install

-The donkeycar python code on the memory card image is likely older than the that on the github repo.
-So update things once you have the Pi running.
+The donkeycar Python code on the memory card image is likely older than the that on the Github repo, so update things once you have the Pi running.

 ```bash
 cd ~/donkeycar